Discover if you are required to hire an attorney and why you should hire an attorney, even if you are not required to.

 On this page

-To find an attorney who is licensed to practice law in the United States, contact the attorney referral service of a state bar or local bar association (see the American Bar Association's Consumers' Guide to Legal Help).
+To find an attorney who can represent you before the USPTO in trademark matters, you can consult U.S. telephone listings or the internet, or contact the attorney referral service of a U.S. state or local bar association (see the American Bar Association's Consumers' Guide to Legal Help).

-Free or reduced-fee legal services
+Free or reduced-fee legal services are provided below